-It is a truly universal flux and is an ideal soldering companion that will make it possible for you to make perfect joints easily every time in electronics, soldering wires to track, installing decoders, working on (or maybe re-working) brass, white-metal or nickel silver kits.
-In fact anywhere that any cleaning later on might be a bit difficult to do!
+It is a truly universal flux and is an ideal soldering companion that will make it possible for you to make perfect joints easily every time in electronics, soldering wires to track, installing decoders, working on or maybe re-working brass, white-metal or nickel silver kits...
+In fact anywhere that later clean might be a bit difficult to do!